 MPI application.
-We used an MPI application generating the Crout-LU decomposition of an input matrix as an example for cloud HPC and scientific workloads.
-Figure 2(b) shows the completion time for a 8000x8000 matrix with varying N and B. Given the processor-intensive nature of the application, increasing the number of nodes improves performance significantly.
+We used an MPI application generating the Crout-LU decomposition of an input matrix as an example of cloud HPC and scientific workloads.
+Figure 2(b) shows the completion time for a 8000x8000 matrix with varying N and B. Given the CPU-intensive nature of the application, increasing the number of nodes improves performance significantly.
 As a contrast, the impact of the network is limited.
-For instance, improving the bandwidth from 10 to 100 Mbps improves completion time by 15-25% only.
+For instance, improving the bandwidth from 10 to 100 Mbps improves completion time only by 15-25%.

-Overall, the experiments above lead to two obvious yet key findings.
-First, the performance of typical cloud applications depends on resources beyond just the number of compute instances.
-Second, they confirm the resource malleability of such applications- an application can achieve the same performance with different resource combinations, thus allowing one resource to be tradedoff for the other.
+Overall, the experiments above lead to two expected yet key findings.

+(1).
+The performance of typical cloud applications depends on resources beyond just the number of compute instances.
+(2).
+They confirm the resource malleability of such applications; an application can achieve the same performance with different resource combinations, thus allowing one resource to be traded-off for the other.
 For instance, the throughput for the web application above with two nodes and 250 Mbps of network bandwidth is very similar to that with four nodes and 125 Mbps of network.
 Table 2 further emphasizes this for data analytic applications by showing examples where a number of different compute-node and bandwidth combinations achieve almost the same completion time for the LinkGraph and WordCount jobs.
-Our evaluation later shows that this flexibility is important in the context of enabling predictable performance for tenants; it allows for improved cloud efficiency and hence, greater provider revenue.
+This flexibility is important in a job-centric cloud; it allows for improved cloud efficiency and hence, greater provider revenue.